Buy to Let Mortgage Rates and Deals, Or How It Works

 If you can, aim for a 40% deposit.
 It gives you a good safety cushion if property prices drop and helps you get better mortgage rates later on.
 Having more equity also makes remortgaging easier.

 Yes, but it works a bit differently.
 You’ll need a special mortgage for company-owned properties.
-Talking to a broker and a tax adviser is smart so you understand all the rules and benefits before applying.
+Talking to a broker and a tax adviser is smart, so you understand all the rules and benefits before applying.

 Yes, expats can apply for one, but the process is stricter.
 You’ll usually need a UK bank account, some UK credit history, and a larger deposit, often 25% or more of the property’s price.